bucsspring2024/final-project-mj/README.md

 ## Project Description

 Create your own vision board in Pygame!
-Use your imagination and Stable Diffusion to create a motivational poster for yourself, just like you did when you were young.
+Use your imagination and Stable Diffusion to create a sweet little poster.

 ***